Last updated on August 16th, 2022

 One of the reasons this is a favorite “recipe” of mine is because I can make it with thawed chicken or frozen chicken.
 So even if I forgot to plan ahead and my chicken is still in the freezer at dinner time, we can still have tender, juicy chicken in no time to make our meal.

-The times that I use below are assuming you are using thick chicken breasts and not thin cut.
+The times that I use below are assuming you are using thick chicken breast and not thin cut.
 Those would be much lower cooking times and aren’t really recommended for shredding anyways.

 Cooking Thawed Chicken in a Pressure Cooker